 Food historians agree it is a creamy vinaigrette, but they don’t agree on much else.
 Some evidence shows Russians knew about creamy vinaigrettes in the 19th century, but they got it from the French.

 Mixed green salads go back as far as the ancient Greeks.
 Dinner salads were popular in the Renaissance.
 What we now call chef’s salads — composed salads with layers of ingredients — appeared in the 18th century.
 Then they were called Salmagundi.

 But what was in Russian dressing?

-An early version of Larousse Gastronomique claims Russian dressing consisted of mayonnaise, tinted pink with poached coral and pulverized shell of a lobster, and seasoned with salt and caviar.
+An early version of Larousse Gastronomique claims it consisted of mayonnaise, tinted pink with poached coral and the pulverized shell of a lobster, and seasoned with salt and caviar.
 According to restaurant critic Craig Claiborne, it contained mayonnaise, chili sauce, horseradish, grated onion and caviar.